trambarhq/relaks-starwars-example/README.md

 When a `change` event occurs, `setDataChanged` will be called.
 During the next rendering cycle, `dataChanged` will be a brand new `Date` object.
 This causes `useMemo` to create a fresh copy of `swapi`.
 This in turn forces memoized, data-dependent sub-components to rerender.

-Note that clean-up code is only provided here for the sake of completeness. `dataSource` won't actually change.
+The clean-up code is only provided here for the sake of completeness. `dataSource` won't actually change.

-Finally, one of two sub-components is returned: `CharacterPage` when a character is selected or `CharacterList` when no one is:
+At the end of the function, one of two sub-components is returned: `CharacterPage` when a character is selected or `CharacterList` when no one is:

 ```javascript
     if (!person) {